pereznetworks/My-Tic-Tac-Toe-Game/README.md

             C: Otherwise, gamePlay() continues.

-      The state of the game-board is tracked in game.winRowsProgress table array.
+      So the state of the game-board is tracked in ... game.winRowsProgress table array.

-          The key to tracking the game-state and to allowing the computer-player to 'see' the game-board, is the winRowsProgress table, which is an array or arrays.
        The winRowsProgress table is a bit complex.
-By tracking more information here, I can use simpler code in the rest of my game-state and computer-player programming.
+       By tracking more information here..
+          I can use simpler code in the rest of code.

           The winRowsProgress table is made up of the possible winning-rows, or rows of 3, vertically, horizontally, diagonally, that could result in a win.

           Each winning-row is an array of 4 elements.

           The first 3, are the boxes.

           The fourth element of each winning-row is a string, which represents the state of that winning-row.
             The state of each winning-row can be empty, or blocked.

-          In addition, in the winning-row's fourth element, the state, is also used to track which player still has a chance to win with that row, how many boxes are filled by that player.
+            In addition, in the winning-row's fourth element, is also used to track which player has boxes in that row, how many boxes are filled by that player.

             So the winning-row state could then be set to X-w1, X-w2 or O-w1 or O-w2.
             Once a winning-row is completed by one player, this fourth element is set to X-winner or O-winner.

-          As for the boxes, the first 3 elements of each winning-row each are arrays containing 2 elements, [ [integer],['state'] ].
-The 0 element of each box array is the number of that box on the tictactoe board counting from 0, top-left corner, left to right.
-The [1] element of each box array is the 'state' of each box, E for empty, X or O.
+           As for the boxes,
+            the first 3 elements of each winning-row each are arrays each containing 2 elements, [ [integer],['state'] ].

+             The 0 element of each box array is... the number of that box on the tictactoe board counting from 0, top-left corner, left to right.

+             The [1] element of each box array is the 'state' of each box, E for empty.
+              And X or O, depending on which player fills that box.

       The Computer Player

+          if the computer player is playing...
+          and there is not yet winner or a tie.. takeTurn() calls computerPlay() after the human's turn is done.

           The computerPlay() methods uses 3 different levels of methods.
-In the computerPlay() method, a fairly simple if/else decision-tree is used to find empty boxes that are targets for a block or for a win.
+            In the computerPlay() method,
+              a fairly simple if/else decision-tree is used to... choose boxes that are targets for a block or for a win.

-          The computerPlay() if/else decision-tree is turn-based.
+          The computerPlay()'s if/else decision-tree is turn-based.

+          Instead of..
-          Instead of calculating all the different moves possible in a move-branching tree, after each turn.
-I choose a somewhat simpler method.
+           calculating all the different moves possible in a game I went a somewhat simpler route.

-          I used the game.winRowsProgress allows me to simply look at which wins are possible given the moves that have been made.
+          I use the game.winRowsProgress allows me to... look at which wins are possible given the boxes that have been filled and how many turns remain.

-          The computerPlay() method, calls the analyzeGameBoard() method, passing a value of what state of winning-rows to check for, whether to look for winning rows that have 1, ''-w1', or 2, '-w2', boxes filled in.
+          The computerPlay() method, calls the analyzeGameBoard() method, passing a value of what state of winning-rows to check for, whether to look for winning rows that have...
+            1, '-w1', or 2, '-w2', boxes filled in.

-          The analyzeGameBoard() functions calls the findTargetBox, which reads the winRowsProgress table-array, filtering on winning-rows have a certain number of empty boxes and which player filled boxes in a winning-row   The winRowsProgress table array is updated after each move by the trackFilledBoxes method.
+          The analyzeGameBoard() functions calls findTargetBox(),
+           which reads the winRowsProgress table-array,
+           filtering on winning-rows have a '-w1' or '-w2'

+           The winRowsProgress table array is updated after each move by the trackFilledBoxes() method.

+          The analyzeGameBoard(), returns an object, possibleTargets,
+           it has 2 arrays.
-          The analyzeGameBoard(), returns an object, possibleTargets, with 2 arrays.
-Each array is set of empty boxes that are targets for a block of a winning row or completion of a winning row.
+           Each array is set of numbers,
+           or empty boxes that are targets...
+            for a block of a winning row... or completion of a winning row.

-          Back in the computerPlay() method, 2 functions, makeWinMove or makeBlockMove are called depending on whether blocks or wins are available.
-The makeWinMove and makeBlockMove are passed the possibleTargets object.
+          Back in the computerPlay() method,
+            2 functions, makeWinMove or makeBlockMove are called depending on whether blocks or wins are available.

+             The makeWinMove and makeBlockMove are passed ... the array from the possibleTargets object.

-          When there is more then one block or win possibility, a random number generator is used to pick from the possible win or block targets.
+             When there is more then one block or win possibility, a random number generator is used to ... pick from the possible win or block targets.

+              BUG FIX:

+               This is where a 2 bugs may occurring

+               in move or turn 4..
+               causing the game to fill in 2 boxes.. once as the computer the other the opponent

+               in any turn..
+               causing an infinite-loop

-          In a future version....
+          In a future versions....

-              I could add some code to 'rank' the targets by using a move-tree for the possible win or block targets only.
+              I could add some code to 'rank' the target boxes... by using a move-tree
+              for the possible win or block targets only.

-              I could also, add code so the computer player 'learns'.
-I could do this by saving the state of the winRowsProgress table at the end of each game, lose or win.
-Then add code to analyze which "move" to reveal a tictactoe box that is a target to win that scenario in the future.
+              I could also, add code so the computer player 'learns'. by saving the state of the winRowsProgress table at the end of each game, lose or win.

+               Then add code to analyze the game... to reveal which move at which turn can be taken... to continue to win, or not lose, that scenario in the future.